 Privacy Policy

-Last updated: 24 February 2026
+Last updated: 9 April 2026

-This policy explains what personal data we collect through this site, why we collect it, and how we handle it — in accordance with the UK General Data Protection Regulation (UK GDPR), the EU General Data Protection Regulation (EU GDPR), and other applicable data protection law.
+BoulderPad is a bouldering logbook for iOS and Android.
+This policy covers both the BoulderPad app and this website (boulderpad.com).
+It explains what data we collect, why, and how we handle it — in plain English, in accordance with the UK GDPR, EU GDPR, and other applicable data protection law.

 Who we are